zhouyu0/note/english/day_100/day_16.md

 50. What is most difficult to do when we turn human values into a programmable code?
-A

 A) Determine what is moral and ethical.